-Hawaii Revised Statutes §846-51 through 846-54 require the Department of the Attorney General to develop, direct, and report annually on a state-wide hate crime statistics reporting program.
+Hawaii Revised Statutes §846-51 through 846-54 require the Department of the Attorney General to develop, direct, and report annually on a statewide hate crime statistics reporting program.
 With input and assistance from the police departments and prosecutors, the Hawaii program was developed during the fall of 2001 and launched on January 1, 2002.
-This report is the third annual publication and covers Calendar Year 2004.
+This report is the fourth annual publication and covers Calendar Year 2005.

-One hate crime incident was officially reported to the Hawaii program in 2004, and two other incidents are being tracked; details appear on page 3.
+One hate crime incident was reported to the Hawaii program in 2005, and two others are currently under investigation; details appear on page 3.
 Data from Hawaii's proprietary program remain consistent with those from the FBI's national program, in that an average of less than one hate crime incident per participating agency per year is typically reported.